huma-engineering/huma-docs/data-collection/modules/epros-licensed-questionnaires/conditions/diabetes-distress-score.md

 ---
-sidebar_position: 1
+sidebar_position: 4
 title: Diabetes Distress Score
 ---

 Living with diabetes comes with challenges, so keeping track of how patients feel while managing their condition is an important part of their healthcare.
-Huma provides the Diabetes Distress Score Questionnaire so patients can report their wellbeing to care teams to help manage their diabetes.
+Huma provides the diabetes distress score questionnaire so patients can report their well being to care teams to help manage their diabetes.

 ## How it works

-The Diabetes Distress Score Questionnaire gives patients with diabetes a way to reflect on their wellbeing through a series of subjective questions, such as “Do you feel overwhelmed by the demands of living with diabetes”.
+The diabetes distress score questionnaire gives patients with diabetes a way to reflect on their wellbeing through a series of subjective questions, such as “Do you feel overwhelmed by the demands of living with diabetes”.
 They can choose from a set of multiple-choice responses to indicate the severity in each case.

 From the Diabetes Distress Score module, patients can start the questionnaire by clicking **Add**.